Chapter 4. Administrator tasks

 When installing Operators with the Red Hat OpenShift Service on AWS web console, the default behavior installs Operators that support the All namespaces install mode into the default openshift-operators global namespace.
 This can cause issues related to shared install plans and update policies between all Operators in the namespace.
 For more details on these limitations, see "Multitenancy and Operator colocation".

-As an administrator with the dedicated-admin role, you can bypass this default behavior manually by creating a custom global namespace and using that namespace to install your individual or scoped set of Operators and their dependencies.
+As a cluster administrator, you can bypass this default behavior manually by creating a custom global namespace and using that namespace to install your individual or scoped set of Operators and their dependencies.

 Prerequisites